dsample/skeleton-api-node/README.md

 # skeleton-api-node
 A simple starting point for a Docker-based API running Node.js, with API tests in a different container.

+While it is a simple 'hello world' app, I've tried to incorporate good security practices in order to give a starting place.

 # Installation

 1. Install Docker